aabbtree77/esp32-vpn/README.md

   "MemoryError: memory allocation failed, allocating 6632 bytes" (breaks at "#import gui.fonts.arial35 as arial35").
   ```
 - **Low quality sensors**, see e.g. this [discussion](https://www.youtube.com/watch?v=IGP38bz-K48) of Capacitive Soil Moisture Sensor v1.2.
   The solutions based on the electrical resistance are worse due to a rapid corrosion of the electrodes.
-Contrary to some existing recommendations, submerging them into a cheap construction-site gypsum does not work as this kills their moisture sensitivity.
+We have tried submerging them into a cheap industrial gypsum, but that did not work at all.

 - Monitoring soil moisture is a much harder problem than sensing air humidity.
-Perhaps the best way is to set up a camera and observe the ground surface.
-It is doubtful whether the ESP32 could be a good platform for capturing and sending images.
+Perhaps the best way is to set up a camera and observe the ground surface, but that goes out of the scope of the low RAM ESP32.

 - Despite all the amazing work by Peter Hinch, the device could only send the MQTT messages, the receiving did not work.